June 20, 2019 Weather Forecast

 Hilo

-This Afternoon: Isolated showers.
+Overnight: Scattered showers.
+Mostly cloudy, with a low around 69.
+Northwest wind around 5 mph.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

+Thursday: Scattered showers, mainly before 1pm.
 Partly sunny, with a high near 84.
-East northeast wind 5 to 8 mph becoming calm.
-Chance of precipitation is 20%.
+Light and variable wind becoming east northeast 5 to 8 mph in the afternoon.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers.
+Thursday Night: Scattered showers, mainly after 7pm.
 Mostly cloudy, with a low around 66.
-Calm wind becoming southwest around 5 mph after midnight.
+Calm wind becoming southwest around 5 mph.
 Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch possible.

-Friday: Scattered showers, mainly before noon.
-Partly sunny, with a high near 84.
-West southwest wind 5 to 11 mph becoming east southeast in the afternoon.
-Chance of precipitation is 50%.
-New precipitation amounts of less than a tenth of an inch possible.

 Kona

-This Afternoon: Isolated showers.
-Mostly cloudy, with a high near 80.
-West wind 5 to 7 mph.
+Today: Isolated showers after noon.
+Partly sunny, with a high near 80.
+Light and variable wind becoming west southwest 5 to 7 mph in the morning.
 Chance of precipitation is 20%.

 Tonight: Isolated showers.
 Partly cloudy, with a low around 65.
 West northwest wind around 5 mph becoming calm in the evening.
 Chance of precipitation is 20%.